ReeceHarding/trypostify.ai/docs/thread-system.md

 - Assume single tweets have special handling (they're 1-tweet threads)
 - Store media in database (use S3 references only)
 - Use milliseconds for QStash (it expects seconds)
-- Delete posted tweets (mark as posted instead)
+- Delete posted tweets (mark as published instead)

 ### ALWAYS Do These
 - Group all operations by threadId